24 Essential Grilling Tips from Top Chefs

 Rocky Stubblefield, barbecue expert and grandson of C.B.
 "Stubb" Stubblefield, who founded the Texas-based Stubb's Legendary BBQ sauce company, cautions not to put the BBQ sauce on the chicken until it reaches a certain temperature.
 "At 160 degrees, I baste the chicken with Sweet Honey & Spice BBQ sauce," he says.
 "You only want the sauce to cook on the grill for a few minutes.
 If it stays too long on the grill, it will burn."

-If you're not crazy about BBQ sauces or marinades, Isaac Toups, chef and owner of Toups Meatery and Toups South in New Orleans, is a fan of a flavorful dry rub as long as you plan ahead.
-“Dry rubs are a great way to add a huge punch of flavor without adding a ton of calories and fat to your meats," he says.
+If you're not crazy about BBQ sauces or marinades, Isaac Toups, chef and owner of Toups Meatery in New Orleans, is a fan of a flavorful dry rub—as long as you plan your meal ahead of time.
+"Dry rubs are a great way to add a huge punch of flavor without adding a ton of calories and fat to your meats," he says.

 "For every couple of minutes, take your meat off the grill and dip it into the marinade.
 Then put it immediately back on the grill," Frietze says.
 Not only will this method reduce the calorie count of your marinade, but it will also give your meat a tasty boost.
-"This method adds the marinade in thin layers to the meat, so you get full flavor without the full amount of sugar," he adds.
+"This method adds the marinade in thin layers to the meat, so you get full flavor without the full amount of sugar," he says.

-Cook for Presentation
+Cook for presentation

 Is there anything better than seeing some fresh grill marks on a nice piece of meat?
-Courtney Rada, host of Carnivorous on Genius Kitchen, loves the picture-perfect presentation, which is surprisingly easy to achieve.
+Courtney Rada, the host of Carnivorous on Genius Kitchen, loves the picture-perfect presentation, which is surprisingly easy to achieve.
 "I'm a fan of creating proper grill marks so that the meat looks as good as it tastes," she says.
 "To do this, the meat should be placed down at a 45-degree angle to the grill grate.
 If you want to create a crosshatch pattern, sear the meat at a 45-degree angle, then rotate the meat 90 degrees and sear it again."

-Undercook Fish on the Grill
+Undercook fish on the grill